-What you call unreliable depends greatly on the standards that you apply to the behaviour of others.
+What you call unreliable depends greatly on the standards that you apply to the behavior of others.
 For one guy, a boss is already unreliable if he has forgotten what he once said.
-The other staff member laughs and thinks ‘how stupid that he has forgotten’ and only after the tenth time he suspects there could be evil behind.
+The other staff member laughs and thinks ‘how stupid that he has forgotten’ and only after the tenth time does he suspect there could be evil behind.
 Your boss will absolutely not think he’s unreliable.
 “He has just interpreted differently from you, from his own frame of reference”.

 Expectations determine your opinion

-How the behaviour of your boss can be labelled depends totally on your expectations of his behaviour.
-This is the same as for your need for safety and security.
+How the behavior of your boss can be labeled depends totally on your expectations of his behavior.
+This is the same as your need for safety and security.
 Can a boss never make mistakes?
 Can he decide to never react when it’s more convenient to them?
 Should he never seek a stupid excuse for a mistake?
 Should he take care of you and justify his policy to you?